Royal Swedish Yacht Club

-Royal Swedish Yacht Club (Kungliga Svenska Segelsällskapet, KSSS), is the largest and oldest yacht club in Sweden and one of the five oldest in the world, formed 15 May 1830.
-KSSS is also the oldest yacht club in Continental Europe.
+The Royal Swedish Yacht Club (Kungliga Svenska Segelsällskapet, KSSS), is the largest and oldest yacht club in Sweden and one of the five oldest in the world, formed 15 May 1830.
+The Royal Swedish Yacht Club is also the oldest yacht club in Continental Europe.

 Activities include racing, training, education, squadron sailing, match racing and club activities.
-KSSS also operates the port and has its own ports in Saltsjöbaden and Sandhamn.

-The first regatta KSSS organized took place on 12 September 1833, and the first regatta with prizes in 1854.
-Every year the KSSS organizes the Round Gotland Race sailed around Gotland, and the Sandhams Regatta at Sandön, in the Stockholm archipelago.
+The Royal Swedish Yacht Club also operates the port and has its own ports in Saltsjöbaden and Sandhamn.
+Every year the yacht club organizes the Round Gotland Race sailed around Gotland, and the Sandhamsregattan at Sandön, in the Stockholm archipelago.

+History

+The Royal Swedish Yacht Club was founded on Skeppsholmen by O. Fresk, J. C. Fleming, C. F. Cimmerdahl, J. Falkenholm, G. E. Lundstedt, and P. A. Nordwall on 15 May 1830.
+In 1878, it received its royal title.
+The first regatta the club organised took place on 12 September 1833.

+In the early 1850s Royal Swedish Yacht Club yachts Sverige and Aurora Borealis participated in races in England, and in 1854, the yacht club organised its first regatta with prizes.
+In 1895, Royal Swedish Yacht Club sailed together to Finland and participated in the Sinebrychoff Cup, which they won.
+In 1898, Royal Swedish Yacht Club sailors participated in a regatta in Norway, and in Kiel Week the year after.
+In 1912, the Royal Swedish Yacht Club organised the sailing event at the 1912 Summer Olympics.

+The first Round Gotland Race was organised 7–9 July 1937 with 42 participating boats on a 250 nmi course starting and finishing in Visby.